I-Am-Programming/I-Am-Programming/README.md

 - 👋 Hi, I’m @I-Am-Programming
 - 👀 I’m interested in programming/coding
 - 🌱 I’m currently learning web development and data science
-- 📫 How to reach me - Discord AlgorithmSus#1971
+- 📫 How to reach me - Email: milanmalik121@outlook.com

 <!---
 I-Am-Programming/I-Am-Programming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.